 Now that you have a list of which veggies and fruits are clean and which ones are dirty, how about we make a spray and a foaming wash that will help remove harmful chemicals from our produce.
 These recipes are even helpful if you are a gardener and are bringing in produce from your garden.
 A good soak is always helpful to remove dirt and bugs but a quick spray or wash can also further remove anything you’d prefer not to consume!

-For my wash, I find that a foaming pump bottle is very helpful.
+For my DIY fruit and veggie wash, I find that a foaming pump bottle is very helpful.
 It gives you just the right amount of soap without getting to bubbly and overpowering your fruits and vegetables that easily absorb.

 - Use 1 squirt per handful of produce.